GESTATIONAL SURROGACY IN FLORIDA

 Is a pre-birth order possible in Florida based on a Gestational Carrier’s plan to deliver in Florida, if no party lives in Florida?
 Yes

-Will Florida Vital Records honor a pre-birth order from another state?
-Yes, but they may sometimes require that the order first be domesticated by a Florida court.
+Will Florida Vital Records honor a court order from another state?
+No

 What is the typical time frame to obtain a birth certificate after delivery?
 Approximately 4 weeks, but can be expedited to shorten this period considerably.